ritterim/rimdev-blog/src/content/posts/2023-04-11-never-get-bit-by-z-index-again.md

 image_credit: Alexander Grey
 ---

 Sometimes I do things that make me very pleased with myself.
-I try to remain humble but this is something that I thought fell into the too-good-not-to-share category.
+I try to remain humble, but this is something that I thought fell into the too-good-not-to-share category.
 It has to do with z-index.
 Something that can be a developers worst enemy when writing css.
 What I'm about to share with you will _hopefully_ ensure you never lose your z-index order again.

 I've been trying to use a lot more custom properties when writing css.
 So far, it has allowed us to write cleaner and more customizable css.
 Typically I think of values like color, font-size, and size (height, width) as values where you might set a custom property.
 I never thought to use one for setting z-index on a component.
 Until today.